 Regular school attendance is essential.
 Absences from class may result in serious disruption of a student's education.
 The student and parent should avoid unnecessary absences.
-Only five (5) parent notes will be allowed per semester.

 Two important state laws are discussed below - one dealing with compulsory attendance and the other with how attendance affects the award of a student's final grade or course credit.